-This bureau includes the department’s patrol section, K-9 unit, recruiting and field training unit, and Memorial Tournament security.
-Lieutenant Greg Lattanzi leads the bureau.
+This bureau includes the department’s patrol section, drone unit, recruiting and field training unit, and the Memorial Tournament security.
+Deputy Chief Greg Lattanzi leads the bureau.

-While serving as operations commander, Lieutenant Lattanzi oversees the operations of the department’s patrol section, drone unit, records and property section, and the recruiting and field training unit.
-Additionally, Lieutenant Lattanzi is responsible for the coordination of safety forces for the Memorial Tournament.
+While serving as operations commander, Deputy Chief Lattanzi oversees the operations of the department’s patrol section, drone unit, records and property section, and the recruiting and field training unit.
+Additionally, Deputy Chief Lattanzi is responsible for the coordination of safety forces for the Memorial Tournament.

-Lieutenant Lattanzi is a veteran of the United States Marine Corps and attended North Central State College.
+Deputy Chief Lattanzi is a veteran of the United States Marine Corps and attended North Central State College.
 He is also a graduate of the Ohio Association of Chiefs of Police leadership courses including the “Supervisory Training and Education Program (STEP)” and “Police Executive Leadership College (PELC)” as well as the Northwestern University’s School of Police Staff and Command.
 Deputy Chief Lattanzi also serves as an advisor for the State of Ohio Office of Law Enforcement Recruitment.

-Lieutenant Lattanzi lives in Marysville with his wife Ashley and has two children.
+Deputy Chief Lattanzi lives in Marysville with his wife, Ashley, and has two children, Brayden and Makenzie.

 Support Services Bureau Commander

 This bureau includes the Detective Bureau, Community Impact Unit and Community Education Unit.
 The bureau focuses on safety for City special events, including the Independence Day Concert and fireworks, as well as the Dublin Irish Festival.
-Lieutenant Nick Tabernik leads the bureau.
+Deputy Chief Nick Tabernik leads the bureau.

 In his current role as the Support Services Bureau Commander, he leads and manages the Detective Bureau, Community Impact Unit, Community Education Unit, the accreditation process and the Traffic Accident Investigation Unit.
 Additionally, he is responsible for the coordination of safety for City special events, including the Independence Day Concert and Fireworks and the Dublin Irish Festival.

-Lieutenant Tabernik lives in Marysville with his wife and son.
+Deputy Chief Tabernik lives in Marysville with his wife, Sara, and son.
 His hobbies include spending time with his family and being a diehard Cleveland sports fan.

 Bureau Director – Technical Services

 The Northwest Regional Emergency Communications Center (NRECC) is a nationally accredited consolidated 9-1-1 police, fire and EMS dispatch center serving four municipalities and two townships in Central Ohio.
 NRECC dispatches police to Dublin, Hilliard, Worthington and Upper Arlington, and fire to Washington Twp.
 (Dublin) and Norwich Twp.
 (Hilliard), Worthington and Upper Arlington.
-The bureau also includes the records, training and accreditation offices.
 Director Jay Somerville leads the bureau.